Originally published in 2018, reposted as COVID-19 drives increase need for tracking remote worker activity and

-Goliath has over 66 out-of-the-box reports pre-configured within the products and the information required for user auditing of Citrix XenApp and XenDesktop was already in place and available in these reports.
-The End User Activity Report tracks user sessions within Citrix published applications, shared hosted desktops, or virtual desktop sessions.
+Goliath has over dozens of out-of-the-box reports pre-configured within the products and the information required for user auditing of Citrix XenApp and XenDesktop was already in place and available in these reports.
+The End-User Activity Report tracks user sessions within Citrix published applications, shared hosted desktops, or virtual desktop sessions.

 In addition, not only does it track the number of user sessions for a particular user, it also tracks if the user is actually interacting with the session (i.e. typing, or moving the mouse).
 This unique capability provides data points that reflect when a user is being productive within their active session.

 As shown in the report image below, total duration of a session is tracked and then an actual percentage of interaction time within that session is calculated to identify percentage of the time the employee was actually working.
 Therefore, even though the total session time was eight hours long, during that session not all time was actively used, and the report was able to accurately reflect that fact.

 This customer now runs the End-User Activity Report at management’s request to gain insight into the user session activity.
 As a result, they are able to analyze Citrix usage and use the information to truly understand how productive their remote workforce truly is.

 The End-User Activity Report can be scheduled to run on an hourly/weekly/monthly basis, or on-demand.
 The End-User Activity Report is exportable to many formats including PDF, CSV, and other integrated data analysis tools which allows for easy access by management.